Vaping and e-cigarettes

 An electronic cigarette or e-cigarette is a battery powered device that heats a liquid chemical (e-juice), into a vapor that can be inhaled.
 This is commonly called vaping.
 E-juice contains propylene glycol, flavoring, and other additives that come in a prefilled or refillable container (e-cartridge).
 E-juice does not contain tobacco, however, most of these products contain nicotine which is the addictive substance found in cigarettes.

 There are many models of vaping products which come in a variety of shapes and styles, and new products are emerging.
 They are often referred to by different names such as hookah pens, vapes, mods, tanks, or sub-ohms.
 They are also sometimes referred to by their brand name.

 What are the concerns with e-cigarettes?

 Research has demonstrated that there are both short and long-term health risks.
 Although e-cigarettes may have fewer chemicals than tobacco cigarettes, vaping is not harmless.
 There are components that are known to be harmful to your health.
 For example:

 - Most e-liquids contain nicotine which can be highly addictive

 - Some e-cartridges contain as much nicotine as one pack of cigarettes

 - Some bottles of e-liquid contain enough nicotine to cause nicotine poisoning which can cause serious harm to a child, adult or an animal when absorbed through the mouth, eyes or skin

 - Other chemicals such as formaldehyde, acrolein, propylene glycol and artificial flavorings are present

-- E-cigarettes are also being used to inhale other substances such as cannabis and other drugs.
+- E-cigarettes are also used to inhale other substances such as cannabis

 - Evidence is showing that youth who vape often go on to smoking cigarettes